-You can improve your essay writing skills with practice, repetition, and by putting in the necessary work.
+You can improve your essay writing skills with practice, repetition, and perusing books on essay writing, which are full of useful examples.

-You can also become a better writer almost involuntarily, just by observing the world, living your life to the fullest, and reading everything you can put your hands on.
-This can definitely help if you want to start writing for a living.
+It’s true that you can become a better writer naturally, by observing the world, living your life to the fullest, and reading works of great essayists.